areejl/Real-time-Face-Recognition/README.md

 # Real-time-Face-Recognition
-## Real-time Face Recognition by OpenCV & python - task 4 for track AI at Smart-Methods summer training
+## Real-time Face Recognition by OpenCV & python - Task 4 for track AI at Smart-Methods summer training

 >*Note: You should have Python3.8 and Visual studio code installed first.*